-Rather than relying on expensive hardware to set up closed-off networks, a VPN connection uses the open internet to safely transfer data via an encrypted tunnel.
-Since the internet is public by design, encryption serves as a deterrent for rogue agents lurking in the same environment.
+Rather than relying on expensive hardware to set up closed-off networks, a VPN connection uses the open internet to transfer data safely via an encrypted tunnel, creating a secure connection.
+Since the internet is public by design, encryption is a deterrent for threat actors lurking in the same environment.

-VPN technology is not complex, but there are many VPN setups and tunneling protocols from which to choose.
-All of this can get very technical, so here's a quick rundown of which types of VPN and tunneling protocols are right for your business.
+VPN technology is not complex, but there are many virtual private network setups and tunneling protocols from which to choose.
+All of this can get very technical, so here's a quick rundown of which types of VPNs and tunneling protocols are right for your business.

 Remote Access VPN

-Remote access VPN is a temporary encrypted connection between the business's data center and the user's device.
+Remote access VPN is a temporary, encrypted, secure connection between the business's data center and the user's device, hosted on a VPN server.
 It becomes active only when the user enables it.
 Otherwise, it doesn't have a permanent link.
-Businesses primarily use this type to securely access the applications and data in a central hub via a VPN tunnel.
-You can think of it as a VPN connection making a secure pathway from your device to access sensitive documents or company materials on the other end.
+Businesses use this type to securely access the applications and data in a central hub via a VPN tunnel.
+You can think of it as a virtual private network connection, making a secure pathway from your device to access sensitive documents or company materials on the other end.

-The main drawback of this method is that the applications you're using are hosted from the main headquarters now very rarely.
-Most organizations adopt software as services (SaaS) solutions — universally hosted somewhere else, using enormous data centers.
-Therefore, setting remote access VPN up might not be the most practical solution as in those cases, the data would be going from users' device to the central hub, to the data center and back.
-So not only this could introduce severe bottlenecks and degrade network performance.
+The main drawback of this method is that the applications you're using are now hosted very rarely by the main headquarters.
+Most organizations adopt software as a service (SaaS) solutions, universally hosted somewhere else, using enormous data centers.
+Therefore, setting up a remote access VPN might not be the most practical solution, as in those cases, the data would be going from users' devices to the central hub, to the data center, and back.
+This could introduce severe bottlenecks and degrade network performance.

-Although, this solution can be good when you need it for specific self-hosted applications or very classified documents that you don't want hosting elsewhere.
-Though, it's worth noting that you should plan depending on the number of users accessing them.
-The more of them you'll have, the more capable hardware you'll need.
+This solution can be good when you need it for specific self-hosted applications or very classified documents that you don't want hosted elsewhere.
+However, it's worth noting that you should plan based on the number of users accessing them.
+The more of them you have, the more capable a VPN server you'll need.

 Site-to-site VPN

-Site-to-site VPN is a permanent connection between multiple offices to create a unified network that is always on.
-It needs separately configuring for both networks, and it works best for cases when you have multiple remote sites.
-It can be configured on-premises routers or on firewalls.
+Site-to-site VPN is a permanent connection between multiple offices that creates an always-on unified network.
+It needs to be configured separately for both networks, and it works best when multiple remote sites are involved.
+It can be configured on-premises routers or firewalls.

-On the upside, it's one of the cheapest methods to merge separate networks into a single intranet.
-Every single device can function as if it's on the same local area network facilitating data exchanges and making it closed off from snooping attempts from the outside.
+On the upside, it's one of the cheapest methods of merging separate networks into a single intranet.
+Every device can function as if it's on the same local area network, facilitating data exchanges and preventing snooping attempts from the outside.

-VPNs are using tunneling protocols that act as rules for sending the data.
-It provides detailed instructions on packaging the data and what checks to perform when it reaches its destination.
-These different methods directly affect the process speed and security.
+VPNs use tunneling protocols that act as rules for sending data.
+These protocols, used by different types of VPN, provide detailed instructions on packaging the data and what checks to perform when it reaches its destination.
+These various methods directly affect process speed and security.
 Here are the most popular ones.

 Internet Protocol Security (IPSec)